 High quality and reliable digital connectivity is essential for the quality of life of Canadians and Canada’s economic prosperity.

 – Jean-Pierre Blais, Chairman and CEO, CRTC

-Will this somehow cause the big Internet Service providers in Canada make sure there are affordable (yet high quality) solutions available to all Canadians?
+Will this somehow cause the big Internet Service providers in Canada to make sure there are affordable (yet high-quality) solutions available to all Canadians?
 My skepticism meter is reading high that things will change without a legislated solution in place (but we saw how well the whole $25 cable TV solution did).
 It would be a Merry Christmas if everyone could have access to basic internet, which is defined as:

 - speeds of 50 megabits per second (Mbps) download/10 Mbps upload for fixed broadband Internet access services.